danielharrell/open-eyes-lect-2017-18/Open.md

 directness of sense, like the solidity of objects--that he had an equivalent centre of self, whence the lights and shadows must always fall with a certain difference.

+On this account, what Dorothea must learn is not that she married a lesser man, without the strength or wisdom to make her wise and strong in turn; but rather that she had married another self, which makes her a self in turn, no matter how selfless she yearns to be.
+Or to put the lesson another way: to transcend the self altogether is not simply impossible, but illusory, since a desire for this can blind one to the selfhood in others that makes for true self-transcendence in recognition, not renunciation.
+(End with bit about being enclosed in self.)

+In the hands of a lesser writer, Dorothea might have learned that she married a lesser man; but, about her husband might merely have been herself is subject to egoism, as she marries a man she first compares, on the barest look, to the likes---such as she imagines them---of Locke, or Milton, or Pascal.
+A lesser writer might have made Dorothea's transcendence of ego a matter of learning she had married a lesser man.
+But in the hands of Eliot, what Dorothea has to learn involves the giving-up of any comparisons, to discover she had married another self:

 And later in the novel, we learn just how pitiable this center of self is, in a passage from narrator to reader